Avaray/steam-status-signature-generator/README.md

 Dealing with many users can be heavy for your server.
 If you are planning to use this script as part of a public service, you should consider using good hosting provider.
 Free service providers may ban your account if you exceed their limits.

 When you run the script for the first time, it will generate statuses for all ID's.
 This can take a lot of time and machine resources.
 On next runs, it will only generate them for people whose statuses have changed.

-### Loading ID's from file

-If you want to load ID's from [JSON](https://www.w3schools.com/js/js_json_arrays.asp) file, that file should contain one valid array of ID's.
-In text file you can separate ID's by anything you want (new line, space, symbol, letter).

 ## TODO's